alexrsmyth/MySQLPortfolio/README.md

-# MyDataAnalystPortfolio
+# MySQLPortfolio
-A collection of my SQL and R Programming work as I further develop my data analyst skills.
+A collection of my SQL work as I further develop my data analyst skills.